Groucho/groucho/DOCS.md

 * __[Pageview tracking](#pageview-tracking)__
  * Rich user browsing history
 * __[Favorite terms](#favorite-terms)__
- * Aggregated profiling at the ready
+ * Aggregated profiling at the ready (skip here for the goodies)
 * __[Custom tracking](#custom-tracking)__
  * Stash and retrieve your own activities with ease!